fabiojose/ready4soa/README.md

 * One: Learn XML and related specifications

-* Two: Introduction into *wstown* (Web Services Town) and learn the "what" principle
+* Two: Introduction into *wstown* (Web Services Town) and understand the "what" principle

-* Three: Implementing Web Services and learn the "how" principle
+* Three: Implementing Web Services and understand the "how" principle

 #### Part One